• Menu

 Explore Historic Gastown

-If I had to name the coolest neighbourhood for those planning a Vancouver Canada summer it’d be Gastown hands down.
+If I had to name the coolest neighbourhood for those planning a summer in Vancouver, Canada, it’d be Gastown, hands down.

 Right away, a summer visit to the Gastown Steam Clock (the Instagram spot for tourists) is in order.
-That said, if I’m new to the city I’m hitting Water Street for unique souvenirs, a gallery glance of the aboriginal wonders at the Inuit Gallery, or taking a look at BC gem jade at The Jade Store.
+That said, if I’m new to the city, I’m hitting Water Street for unique souvenirs, a gallery glance at the aboriginal wonders at the Inuit Gallery, or taking a look at BC gem jade at The Jade Store.

 If one of the best things to do in winter in Vancouver is watching our beloved Canucks, then the Whitecaps of MLS have to be the summer equivalent.